A binary black hole metric approximation from inspiral to merger: Building a binary black hole metric approximation

 \subsection{Black hole trajectories}

-Although the metric represents a relativistic, strong-field spacetime, the motion of the black holes can be computed using a post-Newtonian approximation where the black holes are treated as point masses on a flat background and Einstein's equations are expanded in terms of $\epsilon \approx v^2 \approx m/r$ to compute corrections to Newtonian theory.
+Although the metric represents a relativistic, strong-field spacetime, the motion of the black holes is computed using a post-Newtonian approximation{,} where the black holes are treated as point masses on a flat background and Einstein's equations are expanded in terms of $\epsilon \approx v^2 \approx M/r$ to compute corrections to Newtonian theory.
 Because we are interested in modeling the late stages of the inspiral where velocities reach tens of percent of the speed of light, we use a high-order expansion up to 4PN order.

-Given the position of each black hole in the (perturbed) flat background spacetime, ${s}^i_{(A)}$, we can eliminate the center of mass in the orbital equation, reducing the problem to a one-body equation of motion for ${x}^i = {s}^i_{(1)} - {s}^i_{(2)}$.
+Given the position of each black hole in the perturbed flat-background spacetime, ${s}^i_{(A)}$, we can eliminate the center of mass in the orbital equation, reducing the problem to an effective one-body equation of motion for ${x}^i = {s}^i_{(1)} - {s}^i_{(2)}$.
 This is given in Harmonic coordinates by:

-where ${a}_{\rm N}$, ${a}_{\rm 1PN}$, ${a}_{\rm 2PN}$, ${a}_{\rm 3PN}$, and ${a}_{\rm 4PN}$, are the contributions to the acceleration due to different PN orders; ${a}_{\rm SO}$, ${a}_{\rm PNSO}$, and ${a}_{\rm 3.5PNSO}$, are the spin-orbit coupling contribution and its 1PN, and 3.5PN order corrections respectively; ${a}_{\rm SS}$ is the spin-spin coupling term; and finally ${a}^{\rm BT}_{\rm RR}$, ${a}_{\rm RR1PN}$, ${a}_{\rm RRSO}$, ${a}_{\rm RRSS}$ are the radiation-reaction contribution with its 1PN correction, and contributions from spin-orbit and spin-spin interactions, respectively.
-Explicit expressions for all these terms can be found in Ref. \cite{kidder1995coalescing}, in the Appendix of Ref. \cite{csizmadia2012gravitational}, and explicitly in the \texttt{CBWaves} source code with corresponding references \footnote{\url{cbwave}}.
+where ${a}_{\rm N}$, ${a}_{\rm 1PN}$, ${a}_{\rm 2PN}$, ${a}_{\rm 3PN}$, and ${a}_{\rm 4PN}$ are the contributions to the acceleration due to different PN orders; ${a}_{\rm SO}$, ${a}_{\rm PNSO}$, and ${a}_{\rm 3.5PNSO}$, are the spin-orbit coupling contribution and its 1PN, and 3.5PN order corrections respectively; ${a}_{\rm SS}$ is the spin-spin coupling term; and finally ${a}^{\rm BT}_{\rm RR}$, ${a}_{\rm RR1PN}$, ${a}_{\rm RRSO}$, ${a}_{\rm RRSS}$ are the radiation-reaction contribution, its 1PN correction, and contributions from spin-orbit and spin-spin interactions, respectively.
+Explicit expressions for all these terms can be found in Ref.~\cite{kidder1995coalescing}, in the Appendix of Ref.~\cite{csizmadia2012gravitational}, and explicitly in the \texttt{CBWaves} source code with corresponding references \footnote{\url{https://github.com/shinsei90/CBwaves}}.